railsnoob/Vehicle-Detection/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using sklearn in `classify.py` 167 to 190.
+I trained a standard SVC using sklearn in `classify.py` 167 to 190.

 I add color features as well by including spatial binning of a resized image and a color histogram to the feature set.